pilothosts/pilothosts/README.md

 ## What is PilotHosts?

-PilotHosts is an **on-premises VMware & Kubernetes management appliance** that gives IT teams full visibility and control over their vCenter/ESXi environments and Kubernetes clusters — without sending data to the cloud.
+PilotHosts is an **on-premises VMware & Kubernetes management appliance** that helps IT teams improve visibility and operational control over their vCenter/ESXi environments and Kubernetes clusters — without sending data to the cloud.

 Deploy the OVA once.
 No agents.
 No SaaS subscriptions.
 No data leaving your network.